tub-ensys/tub-ensys.github.io/index.md

 that we can capture these details in a manageable way and therefore provide the best possible policy guidance for the transition to a sustainable energy future.

-In particular we focus on:

-- How to reduce emissions in all energy sectors, including electricity, transport, heating and industry
-- The requirements for electricity grid reinforcement with large shares of wind and solar generation, and increased energy trade
-- Using sectoral integration to reduce the need for transmission grid reinforcement
-- Understanding where model details and interdependencies are important and where they're not
-- Heuristics that mimic full-system optimisation but are easier to analyse and explain
-- Near-optimal solutions that are cost-effective but achieve high levels of public acceptance
-- Open source software and open data to enhance transparency and reproducibility

 ## Our Group

 - [Prof. Dr. Tom Brown](https://nworbmot.org)